 Medicare Part B helps cover your outpatient medical care.
 This outpatient care includes doctors’ appointments, medical equipment, and more.
 You’ll pay a Medicare-defined coinsurance of 20% of the Medicare-approved costs.

-Before your coinsurance kicks in, you’ll need to cover your $226 deductible first.
+Before your coinsurance kicks in, you must cover your $240 deductible first.
 In addition to your coinsurance and deductible costs, you’ll also be responsible for paying a monthly premium.

 Your Part B premium cost will depend on your annual income.
-Most people have a premium of $164.90 per month, but that cost may dramatically rise if you have a much higher income.
+Most people have a monthly premium of $174.70, but that cost may dramatically rise if you have a much higher income.

 Preventative Services That Don’t Have Coinsurance Under Medicare Part B